ourania-world/notebooklm.directory/README.md

 ## 🎉 Ready for Production!

-Your NotebookLM Directory MVP is **complete and ready for deployment**.
+Your **notebooklm.directory** MVP is **complete and ready for deployment**.
 All core features are implemented, tested, and production-ready with a premium user experience.

 **Time to launch and build your community! 🚀**